Leeyangee/leeyangee.github.io/_posts/2024-08-28-Research of QTS 5.1 - StackOverflow.md

 Here, at least two conditions must be met to trigger the StackOverflow:

 1. The value in the share parameter must be the real mounted qdff folder.
-2. The value in the share parameter must be constructed in a careful way to be large enough to trigger the stack overflow.
+2. The value in the share parameter must be constructed in a careful way to be large enough to trigger the StackOverflow.

 Fortunately, I found a careful construction method in the following text